kleber-maia/iobjects/README.md

 ![](https://raw.github.com/kleber-maia/iobjects/master/README.img/2.png)

 ### Entity
 The Entity is, by far, the only "complex" design pattern.
 Considering the nature of information systems, where users spend 80% of the time inserting records, the Entity has to cover several different use cases.
-So, which are the Entity's responsabilities?
+So, which are the Entity's responsibilities and characteristics?

-1. a
+- Each database table must have its related Entity class.
+Why?
+Because...
+- Only that Entity and that Entity only is responsible for validating, inserting, deleting and finding records on its related database table.
+- It contains field descriptors with each database table field's attributes, like: field name, type, size, caption, help description, format, mask and constraints.
+- It may contains lookups to retrieve other Entity's field values by using foreign keys.
+-

 ## The story behind